ICO statement over X users creating non-consensual deepfake images using Grok AI

 The statement comes after Liz Kendall, Secretary of State for Science, Innovation and Technology, said that the social media platform needed to “deal with this urgently” and called on Ofcom, the UK's communications regulator, to take whatever enforcement action it deems necessary under the Online Safety Act 2023 (OSA) to protect women and girls.
 Kendal added, "we cannot and will not allow the proliferation of these demeaning and degrading images...
 Make no mistake, the UK will not tolerate the endless proliferation of disgusting and abusive material online.
 We must all come together to stamp it out."

-In a related post, The Guardian reports that the Internet Watch Foundation (IWF) warns that online criminals are claiming to have used Grok to create sexual imagery of children.
+Meanwhile, the Internet Watch Foundation (IWF) warned that online criminals are using Grok to create sexual imagery of children.
 Ngaire Alexander, who heads the IWF hotline, said, "we can confirm our analysts have discovered criminal imagery of children aged between 11 and 13 which appears to have been created using the tool."

 Training Announcement: The BCS Foundation Certificate in AI examines the challenges and risks associated with AI projects, such as those related to privacy, transparency and potential biases in algorithms that could lead to unintended consequences.
 Explore the role of data, effective risk management strategies, compliance requirements, and ongoing governance of the AI lifecycle and become a certified AI Governance professional.
 Find out more.